-Jellybean Pool in Glenbrook (Swimming and Hiking)
+Jellybean Pool in Glenbrook: Bushwalking and Swimming

 Jellybean Pool in Glenbrook is a popular natural swimming spot on Glenbrook Creek, offering easy access and plenty of space to swim or relax for the day.